MATH& 173 - Mathematics for Elementary Education III

 Study of the fundamental nature of the real number system and its subsystems, applications of basic probability and statistics, and problem solving.
 Recommended for prospective or practicing elementary and middle school teachers, paraeducators, parents, and others who help educate children in grades K-8.

-Prerequisite: MATH& 171 with a grade of 2.0 or higher or appropriate math placement.
+Enrollment Requirement: MATH& 171 with a grade of 2.0 or higher or appropriate math placement.

 Satisfies Requirement: Natural Science and Quantitative Skills